bmino/binance-triangle-arbitrage/config/readme.md

 #### `LOG.LEVEL` (String)
 * Default: `"debug"`
-* Description: Log level to configure how verbose logging messages are
+* Description: Log level to configure how verbose logging messages are.
+Output can be found in the /log directory
 * Values:
     * `"fatal"`
     * `"error"`